-E. Malpractice (e.g., cheating, copying) in Assessment Tasks:
+F. Malpractice (e.g., cheating, copying) in Assessment Tasks:

 - Students have completed the mandatory HSC All My Own Work program.
 Students are reminded that all work submitted for assessment is to be the work of their own person.
 Where resources and work of others is used, this must be appropriately cited.
 Cases of plagiarism will be investigated, and students found to have inappropriately used others' work will receive a zero mark. - Students should take care when working with others that their work remains their own.
-Students may and will support their friends learning; however, students found to have allowed their work to be used by another student without acknowledgement will also receive a zero mark. - Should any student be found guilty of malpractice in an assessment task, he or she will be given a zero mark for that component of the task or the entire task, depending on the circumstance. - If malpractice occurs more than once a student may not be regarded as satisfying the school's requirements for the Course.
+Students may and will support their friends learning; however, students found to have allowed their work to be used by another student without acknowledgement will also receive a zero mark. - Should any student be found guilty of malpractice in an assessment task, he or she will be given a zero mark for that component of the task or the entire task, depending on the circumstance.
+If malpractice occurs more than once a student may not be regarded as satisfying the school's requirements for the Course. - Students are encouraged to use technology as a tool for learning and research but are not to use it to gain an unfair advantage.
+Students are prohibited from using Artificial Intelligence (AI) programs (such as Chatbots) or any other automated means to complete or perform academic tasks unless otherwise directed by their teacher.
+The use of AI or other technology to assist in the completion of assignments must be disclosed and approved before submission.
+In the case of suspected plagiarism students will be required to provide evidence that all unacknowledged work is entirely their own. - Students must, act responsibly with honesty and integrity when undertaking their own work and not falsify their academic work.

-F. Use of Technology
+G. Use of Technology

 - When completing a task on a computer it is a student's responsibility to make sure there is more than one copy in case there is a problem accessing the task or print the task off before the due date.
-Tasks must be submitted by the date and time indicated on the assessment task notification, via the platform indicated. - Technology and/or computer equipment failure may not be valid grounds for misadventure involving the late submission of tasks. - Google Classroom is Cecil Hills High School's virtual learning environment allowing students to access work, collaborate and gain feedback from teachers. - An originality report will be used to analyse student writing in all subjects.
-It allows students to guard against accidental malpractice.
-This displays plagiarism and identifies areas where students need to be writing information in their own words, leading to increased subject content knowledge, and writing skills.
-Any written component of student's assessment should be submitted by the due date and time specified on the assessment notification to accertain it is the student's own work ascertain it is the student's own work.
+Tasks must be submitted by the date and time indicated on the assessment task notification, via the platform indicated. - Technology and/or computer equipment failure may not be valid grounds for misadventure involving the late submission of tasks. - Google classroom is Cecil Hills High School's virtual learning environment allowing students to access work, collaborate and gain feedback from teachers.
+The school uses a range of plagiarism detectors to guard against accidental or intentional malpractice.

-- Any assessment tasks which are plagiarised can result in a zero mark. - Any inappropriate use of technology will result in a disciplinary action.
+- Any assessment task which is plagiarised can result in a zero mark. - Any inappropriate use of technology will result in disciplinary action.

-G. Appeals Process
+Appeals Process